-The Small Claims Tribunal can deal with civil claims for an amount up to HK\$50,000.
+The Small Claims Tribunal can deal with civil claims for an amount up to HK\$ 75,000.

-The District Court has jurisdiction to hear and determine any action founded on contract, quasi-contract or tort where the amount of the plaintiff's claim does not exceed HK\$1 million.
-However, where the proceedings relate to land, the District Court has power to deal with claims not exceed JK\$3 million.
+The District Court has jurisdiction to hear and determine any action founded on contract, quasi-contract or tort where the amount of the plaintiff's claim does not exceed HK\$3 million.
+However, where the proceedings relate to land, the District Court has jurisdiction to deal with claims not exceeding HK\$7 million.

-All other claims exceeding HK\$1 million or falling outside the District Court's jurisdiction will be heard before the Court of First Instance.
+All other claims exceeding HK\$3 million or falling outside the District Court's jurisdiction will be heard before the Court of First Instance.

-4 Limitation
+Limitation